remla25-team12/operation/docs/extension.md

 To measure the impact of our introduced improvement on automating the Kubernetes provisioning and deployment, we can measure the following:

 1. Comparing the average onboarding time for new developers to deploy our application for the first time.
-Measuring the onboarding time of these new developers is crucial because it might take them a lot more time to understand what is going on when our README is crowded with manual setup steps.
-This could be measured in minutes, in hours, or even in days.
+Measuring the onboarding time of these new developers is crucial because it might take them a lot more time to understand what is going on with our system when our README is crowded with manual setup steps.
+This onboarding time could be measured in minutes, in hours, or even in days.

 2. Logging the frequency of deployment errors or missing steps in manual and automated runs.
 It is expected that the frequency of deployment errors will be significantly higher for the manual setup runs.